 These generic ads were used on the sturdy inner sleeves of double albums in a slipcase cover.
 Some examples of classical albums that have an inner sleeve like this are: Chopin: Nocturnes (SC 6007), Bruckner, Schubert symfonies – Van Beinum (SC 6011) and Prokofiev – The Love for Three Oranges (SC 6013).

 The original Degas painting can be seen in Paris, at the Musée d’Orsay.
-In fact there will be a special exhibition Degas à l’Opéra at the Md’O, starting September 24th until January 19, 2020.
+In fact there will be a special exhibition Degas à l’Opéra at the Md’O, starting September 24th this year, until January 19th, 2020.